 - Past Delaware Open Champions

-- Golf professionals, who reside out of state, must be employed by a DSGA member club at the time of entry and during the championship.
+- Golf professionals, who reside out of state, who are employed by a DSGA member club at the time of entry and during the championship.

 - PGA Members whose primary employment is ownership or management of golf products or services at a “PGA Recognized Facility”.

-Tournament entry forms for all DSGA tournaments can be found in this handbook and on the website.
-Incomplete entries may not be accepted.
 Each tournament has an entry opening and closing date.
 To insure entry into an event, your entry must be received at the DSGA office by 5:00 P.M. on the closing date.
-Telephone entries will not be accepted.
-Once in our player database, you can register online at www.dsga.org.
-Other than Championships, entries received after the closing deadline may be accepted to fill a tournament field at the discretion of the DSGA.
+Once active in our online player database, a player can register online at www.dsga.org.
+Entries received after the closing deadline may be accepted to fill a tournament field at the discretion of the DSGA.

 Handicap indexes will be verified for all tournaments.
 The index that will be used is the USGA index that is effective on the date specified on the entry.